 The vitamins and nutrients present in dandelions help cleanse our livers and keep them working properly.

 Dandelions aid our digestive system by maintaining the proper flow of bile.
 Dandelion tea and stems are also good vitamin C foods, which animal studies show may help with mineral absorption, reducing inflammation and preventing the development of disease.

 4. Fights Diabetes

 Dandelion tea and juice help people with diabetes by stimulating the production of insulin from the pancreas and keeping blood sugar levels low.

-If our pancreas doesn’t produce proper amounts of insulin, or if our cells can’t properly process insulin, it results in diabetes.
+If our pancreas doesn’t produce proper amounts of insulin or our cells can’t properly process insulin, it results in diabetes.
 Because the glucose isn’t properly utilized, it accumulates in the bloodstream and results in high blood glucose or sugar levels.

 To fight diabetes naturally, dandelion tea also helps the body remove excess sugar that’s stored in the body — because it’s a diuretic.

-According to research published in The Review of Diabetic Studies, the anti-diabetic properties of dandelion are attributed to bioactive chemical components, including chicoric acid and sesquiterpene lactones.
+Research published in the Review of Diabetic Studies suggests that the anti-diabetic properties of dandelion are attributed to bioactive chemical components, including chicoric acid and sesquiterpene lactones.

 Researchers point out that it has also been used for diabetes because of its anti-hyperglycemic, antioxidative and anti-inflammatory properties.